microsoft/TypeScript/doc/spec.md

 }
 ```

-If module ‘X’ above was an instantiated module (section [10.1](#10.1)) it would cause a member ‘X’ to be introduced in ‘M’.
-This member would conflict with the variable ‘X’ and thus cause an error.
+If module 'X' above was an instantiated module (section [10.1](#10.1)) it would cause a member 'X' to be introduced in 'M'.
+This member would conflict with the variable 'X' and thus cause an error.

 Instance and static members in a class are likewise in separate declaration spaces.
 Thus the following is permitted: